Peter Marren: Journalism and other writing

 Marren has been a regular contributor to national "broadsheet" newspapers since the 1990s, including The Daily Telegraph (for which he has been a long-standing nature columnist), The Times, The Independent, and The Guardian.
 He has written numerous obituaries of botanists, conservationists, and naturalists, including Oliver Rackham, David Bellamy, Hugh Synge, and Eva Crane.
 He has contributed a satirical column titled "Twitcher in the Swamp" to every issue of British Wildlife magazine since it was first published in 1990.

 In 1997, Marren authored a provocative 44-page report titled A Muzzled Watchdog?
 Is English Nature protecting wildlife? for WWF, the conservation NGO.
 It was a catalogue of what he argued were systematic failures by English Nature to speak up for threatened nature sites: "...from Newbury Bypass to Offham Downs, from Peterborough to Thorne and Hatfield Moors, it has been the voluntary sector and local people who have tried to secure the best outcome for wildlife in the face of an English Nature apparently unable or unwilling to take the lead."
 The Guardian devoted much of its front page to the story, with a large picture of the destroyed chalk download at Twyford Down and the headline: "The guardians of nature: 'secretive, defensive and turning a blind eye to destruction'".
 According to New Scientist, English Nature dismissed the report "vitriolically" as "subterranean school magazine stuff", though one of its staff told the magazine that "I have no substantial problems with the thrust of the criticisms".

 Marren wrote several other "campaigning" reports for NGOs around this time, including Greater Protection for Wildlife?: Wildlife Sites Under Threat in Ministers' Constituencies, for Friends of the Earth in 1998, and Where Have all the Flowers Gone?: A Study of Local Extinctions as Recorded in the County Floras, for Plantlife, in 2000.
 He has also written reports for The Battlefields Trust, including, in 1995, a detailed account of the Battle of Tewkesbury for a public inquiry into a proposed housing development.

 In 2006, in Natural England's first year, Marren warned in an Independent article that the organization was "already under siege" with a huge funding shortfall, plummeting morale, and "mutterings about the new management culture".
 Twelve months later, he reported on the multiple challenges the organization had faced during a "torrid first year".

 Reprising the theme in 2011, he argued in The Independent that Natural England had fallen short of expectations: "With next to no public debate, our wildlife watchdog has morphed into a pathetic delivery boy, charged with attending to "customer focus".
 Marren made the case for "a new focus on wildlife.
-We need an independent voice, led by a powerful and knowledgable personality who can speak up for wildlife.
+We need an independent voice, led by a powerful and knowledgeable personality who can speak up for wildlife.
 And not just for ourselves and our own survival, but for the thousands of wild species which might not survive for much longer".